davekilian/davekilian.github.com/_posts/2012-07-15-multiplayer-i.markdown

 ## Audience

 This series is aimed at readers who have experience developing video games.
-Readers should know enough to make their own single-player FPS without relying heavily on tutorials or game engines.
+If you can build a basic FPS without relying too much on tutorials or game engines, these posts are for you!

 Readers should be able to read C++.
 Each post in this series has C++ example code, built on the [Qt Framework](http://qt.nokia.com).
-Code snippets throughout the series will also be written in C++.
-Most of the content, however, can be applied to your programming language of choice.
+Inline code snippets will also be written in C++.
+That said, you can apply what you learn in any language you desire.

 Game networking is shenanigans.
 You should be prepared to get stuck a couple times while following the tutorial.
 When you do, take a break and come back